 Having teeth removed is something nearly all people will experience at some point in their life.
-Many will have their wisdom teeth removed in their late teens or early twenties, but some people have permanent teeth removed at a younger age in order to assist their orthodontic work.
-Still others will have teeth extracted later in life due to tooth impaction, excessive decay, or infection.
+Many will have their wisdom teeth removed in their late teens or early twenties, but some people have permanent teeth removed at a younger age to assist their orthodontic work.
+Still, others will have teeth extracted later in life due to tooth impaction, excessive decay, or infection.
 This procedure is routine, low-risk, usually outpatient, and performed by a dentist or oral surgeon.
 While tooth extraction is routine, it’s normal to have questions about what’s happening during the procedure.
 Here, we’ve outlined a few important things to know before going in for a tooth removal!

 Discuss With Your Doctor

 It’s important to go over your medical history and current illness, disease, and medications with your doctor.
 Certain medications and illnesses may complicate an extraction, and your dentist may choose to hold off on removing a tooth if your overall health is unstable.
-Important medical conditions to inform your dentist of include thyroid disease, liver disease, diabetes, hypertension, renal disease, an impaired immune system, a congenital heart defect, or adrenal disease.
+Important medical conditions to inform your dentist include thyroid disease, liver disease, diabetes, hypertension, renal disease, an impaired immune system, a congenital heart defect, or adrenal disease.
 Your doctor will work with you to come up with a plan for extraction that meets your needs!

 How Will The Procedure Go?

 The procedure itself will depend slightly on what kind of extraction you need—simple or surgical.
 A simple extraction involves a local anesthetic that will numb you entirely from feeling pain, although you’ll still feel pressure.
 The dentist will use an instrument called an elevator to loosen the tooth and then remove it with forceps.
 A surgical extraction will involve local anesthesia and call for general anesthesia, which would render you unconscious during your procedure.
 Surgical extractions involve cutting into the gums and sometimes the bones to remove a particularly difficult tooth.